Kaufman County murders: Arrests and trial

-Kim Williams, after testifying against Eric in his trial, pled guilty to her role in planning and performing the murders, on December 30, 2014, and was sentenced to 40 years in prison.
+Kim Williams, after testifying against her husband in his trial, pleaded guilty to her role in planning and performing the murders, on December 30, 2014, and was sentenced to 40 years in prison.

 Media coverage

-In March 2018, HarperCollins published a book on the cases written by veteran journalist Kathryn Casey, In Plain Sight: The Kaufman County Prosecutor Murders.
-The first journalist to go inside the prisons to interview Kim and Eric Williams, Casey conducted extensive interviews over a two-year period with both the convicted killers.
+In March 2018, HarperCollins published a book on the cases written by journalist Kathryn Casey, In Plain Sight: The Kaufman County Prosecutor Murders.
+The first journalist to go inside the prisons to interview Eric and Kim Williams, Casey conducted extensive interviews over a two-year period with both the convicted killers.
 During those sessions, Eric Williams denied any involvement in the killings and professed his innocence.
 In contrast, Kim Williams described in detail the events leading up to the murders and recounted the days of the killings.
 She claimed to regret her actions and acknowledged that she could have stopped her husband by contacting authorities before any of the victims died.
 Kim Williams filed for divorce while in prison, and it became final in January 2018.

 On March 6, 2022, the case was profiled on Forensic Files II in an episode titled "Marked for Murder."
+On June 9, 2023, the case aired on NBC's Dateline titled "Bad Intentions."